 C pens- text to speech

-Many people find reading printed documents difficult.
+Some people find reading printed documents difficult (I have met some people delay or avoid completing paperwork simply because reading it is too difficult).
 Tools such as C-Pens can help by reading printed text aloud when you scan it with the pen.

-If you are in Margaret River, WA, the local library has a C-Pen available for community use.
+If you are in Margaret River, WA, the local library has a C-Pen available to use.

-There are also text to speech apps available through Google Play and Apple that can read printed text aloud using your phone.
+Text to speech apps are also available through Google Play and Apple that can read printed text aloud using your phone.

-For young children who are finding it hard to learn to read, assessment and support in the following areas may make a big difference:
+For young children who are finding it hard to learn to read, assessment and support of phonological awareness skills and/or of any or all the below areas may assist.
+It would be best to check with your Speech Pathologist if and which areas would benefit from extra help.

 • narrative skills